membraneframework-labs/membrane_timescaledb_reporter/README.md

  - `flush_timeout` - timeout in miliseconds after which cached measurements will be flushed, no matter how many of them are currently in the buffer
  - `flush_threshold` - threshold after which cached measurements will be flushed to TimescaleDB

-## Database migrations
-Application will try to perform auto migrations on application start due to `Membrane.Telemetry.TimescaleDB.start_phase/3`.

 ## Database Architecture
 Reporter's repository will create three tables: